Heartland F.C.: Iwuanyanwu Nationale FC (1985–2006)

 Nationale won the league title again in 1993 following a 2–0 away victory over El-Kanemi Warriors in last league fixture to edge out Bendel Insurance to the title race.
 The 1993 team featured a young Nwankwo Kanu, who at the age of 16 scored 15 goals in 25 matches.
 Kanu would move on to Ajax after the 1993 season.

 Tragedy struck Heartland in the champions league in 1994.
 Nationale reached the Champions Cup quarter-final, losing 3–0 to Espérance de Tunis of Tunisia in first leg tie, 18 September, in Algeria.
 Iwuanyanwu chartered an Oriental Airlines plane to fly home from Tunis the night of the game, but upon landing at Tamanrasset in southern Algeria, the plane hit a runway lamp and a fire truck and crashed.
 Two players, defender Aimola Omale and goalkeeper Uche Ikeogu, lost their lives in the accident, along with the pilots and a flight attendant.
 According to striker Tony Nwaigwe, the plane broke into three pieces on landing.

 Due to the crash, the CAF shifted the return leg match in Owerri from 3 to 10 October.
 Nationale would draw the return match 1–1, failing to advance in the competition.

 In the 1995 season, the first after the plane crash, Iwuanyanwu faced more adversity in the Nigerian domestic league.
 Led by manager Uche Ejimofor, Iwuanyanwu managed to survive a relegation battle by only a couple of games, which included a match which was replayed two times against 1994 champions BCC Lions, finally ending in a 1–1 draw.

 1999 saw Iwuanyanwu win the league but they ended up losing the title to Lobi Stars of Makurdi in the inaugural Super League play-off.
 They also finished runners-up in the Nigerian F.A.
 Cup to Plateau United after breaking the hearts of city neighbors FC Arugo in the semifinals with a 2–1 victory.
 Arugo had just been set up in 1999 by former Iwuanyanwu manager Uche Ejimofor.

 In 2000, Iwuanyanwu player Gabriel Anats died during the season from a tetanus infection.

-In 2005, Iwuanyanwu finished third in Premier League and also in the Coca-Cola FA Cup with coach Stanley Eguma in charge.
+In 2005, Iwuanyanwu finished third in Premier League and also in the Nigeria Federation Cup with coach Stanley Eguma in charge.